DerinOzer/ABP-.NETCore-Angular-CvTheque/README.md

-## CvTheque A C# Web Application Using The ABP Framework
+## CvTheque: A C# Web Application Using The ABP Framework

 This web app allows recruiters to keep track of candidates.